ahmed-fullstack-dev/folder-compare/README.md

 # Folder Compare Tool

-A simple utility to compare two folders and identify differences in files — such as missing, extra, or modified files.
+A simple utility to compare two folders and identify differences in files — such as same, difference files.

 ## 🚀 Features
 - Compares two directories